ConnorBelman/GBz80-to-Hex/README.md

 - Alternate mnemonics for instructions are supported, such as "LD A, (C)" and "LD A,($FF00+C)".
 A full list of instructions can be found [here.](http://www.pastraiser.com/cpu/gameboy/gameboy_opcodes.html)

+A pre-made version of the program can found on Dropbox [here.](https://www.dropbox.com/s/737ajktfvac4brr/GBZ80-to-Hex.zip?dl=0)

 If you have any questions, feel free to email me at connorbman@gmail.com

 ©2019 Connor Belman